drmaize/ThermoAlign/README.md

 Simple Run Case for a ThermoAlign Docker Image
 ================================================
 TA_1.0.0_s is a Docker image containing a small set of sample files that can be used to test ThermoAlign.
-After installing <a href="https://docs.docker.com/engine/installation/">Docker</a>, run the following command:
+First, install <a href="https://docs.docker.com/engine/installation/">Docker</a>.
+Once Docker is installed on your machine, follow commands 1-8 below to run ThermoAlign:

     # Command 1:
     docker run -t -i drmaize/thermoalign:TA_1.0.0_s /bin/bash